Rachel Burns, LCMHC

 My Path to Healing Work

 I came to the healing profession through my own need for support with my mental health as a college student.
 I did not have language for it then, but over time I began to unravel the effects of religious trauma and the long return to embodied spirituality.
-Growing up in a fundamentalist environment taught me early to distrust my inner life — my emotions, desires, and bodily knowing.
+Growing up in a fundamentalist environment taught me early to distrust my inner life: my emotions, desires, and bodily knowing.
 Healing required unlearning what I had been taught about selfhood, womanhood, whiteness, and identity, and slowly rebuilding a relationship with my own nervous system.

-Therapy became meaningful to me not as a set of techniques, but as a relational space where presence made healing possible.
+In that same spirit, therapy became meaningful to me not as a set of techniques, but as a relational space where presence made healing possible.
 My training includes EMDR, which I integrate within a body-aware, consent-based approach when it supports processing and integration.

 A young girl smiling and holding a colorful fidget toy, standing in front of a wooden wall.